Infectious IHN virus in Finland

-The contagious viral disease of fish, infectious haematopoietic necrosis IHN was diagnosed in Finland for the first time on 30 November 2017.
-The IHN virus was found in rainbow trout in a marine fish farm located in the municipality of Ii in Northern Ostrobothnia.
-In studies conducted to determine the prevalence of the disease, the IHN virus was also found in a neighbouring farm run by another operator.
+Infectious haematopoietic necrosis (IHN) was diagnosed in Finland for the first time on November 30th 2017.
+The virus was found in rainbow trout in a marine farm located in the municipality of Ii in Northern Ostrobothnia.
+Investigations to determine the prevalence of the disease revealed the virus also in a neighboring rainbow trout farm run by another operator.
 Both facilities are winter storages for marine net cages.
-Finnish Food Safety Authority Evira has set up a restricted zone round these infected farms located in Ii.
+Finnish Food Safety Authority Evira has set up a containment area around these infected farms located in Ii.

 When inspecting the farms that had had a contact with the farms is Ii, the IHN virus was found in an inland broodstock farm in the municipality of Tervo, in the River Kymijoki water catchment area.
 This farm is one of the largest facilities producing juveniles in Finland.
 Evira has set up a second containment area around this farm.
 The area covers parts of River Kymijoki basin.

 Furthermore, IHN was also detected in a fishing pond close to the broodstock farm, in a small backyard pond in River Vuoksi water catchment area and in a fishing pond in also located in River Vuoksi catchment area (19th of January 2018).
 Evira has set up containment areas around the infected ponds.